Assessing excellence in research impact

 In REF 2014, social and economic impacts from research were assessed according to their demonstrable reach and significance.
 One of the important questions for the current HEFCE consultation is whether these criteria were fair and equitable across all research domains.
 Further, did these two criteria assess all the essential elements of an impact case study?
 If not, what was missing from this assessment that could be added for REF 2021?

 Having supported researchers across The Open University as they prepared for REF 2014, I encountered examples where Units of Assessment were risk averse about the evidence presented in impact case studies.
-This anecdotal evidence is supported by a recent NCCPE analysis.

 In part, I put this down to a lack of confidence in how significance was to be assessed in relation to reach, an issue that colleagues and I have also encountered in relation to planning for pathways to impact (Holliman and Davies, 2015).
 Further, some researchers were struggling to assess why quality in process was being overlooked, when culture change programmes were encouraging researchers to plan more effectively for impact (Grand et al., 2015).
 In effect, the cart and the horse did not seem to be connected.